microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 Cons:

 - We will be limited on the OpenAI SDK version that is used by the latest `Azure.AI.OpenAI` package, which may not be the latest version available.
-- When using direct Azure or OpenAI specific services developers don't expect to see other provider specific services in their pool of options and dependencies.
+- When using direct Azure or OpenAI specific services developers do not expect to see other provider specific services in their pool of options and dependencies.

 ## Decision Outcome